-- Use this to find up-to-date versions of all currently existing federal laws and regulations.
+Use this to find up-to-date versions of all currently existing federal laws and regulations.
 If you need to know the history of any amendments (changes) made to a law since 1985, consult the Table of Public Statutes and Responsible Ministers.

 - Use this to find up-to-date versions of all currently existing Ontario laws and regulations.
-The history of a particular law can be found by, first, clicking "Legislative tables" on the left-hand side of the main page, then "Public statues and ministers responsible", and then by searching for the law by title.
-Unlike the federal table above, however, it doesn't give you a section-by-section breakdown of the changes, but just an overall list of all changes (i.e., it doesn't tell you that section 2 was changed in 20XX - just that the law was changed in a certain year, and not which section of the law, so you would then have to go look up that change to see if any affect the section(s) you are interested in).
+The history of a particular law can be found by clicking "Legislative tables" on the left-hand side of the main page, then "Public statues and ministers responsible", and then by searching for the law by title.
+Unlike the federal table above, however, it doesn't give you a section-by-section breakdown of the changes; just an overall list of all changes (ie, it only tells you that the law was changed in a certain year, and not which section of the law, so you would then have to go look up all the modifications in annual statutes to see if any affect the section(s) you are interested in).

 MacOdrum Library only keeps print copies of Ontario and federal legislation (as passed) in the Library.
 If you wish to view legislation from another province or territory, you have a couple of choices: (1) use CanLII to view the most current version of the law, or (2) go to the provincial or territorial legislature website to see what they make available in terms of bills, debates, etc. If you need help, please contact us!

 The Canadian Guide to Uniform Legal Citation (also known as the McGill Guide) is the most common style guide used in law for citing your references.

 MacOdrum Library has created a legal citations tip sheet for a quick overview of some of the more common legal citation styles.
 Queen's University Library also has a good legal citations guide, as does the University of Toronto.